-The Canadian education system is amongst the most developed in the world.
+The Canadian education system is one of the most developed education systems in the world.
 The pillars of this system are the government-funded free education till Grade 12 and a provincial system of education.
 There are public as well as private schools.

 In the provincial education system of Canada, education is the responsibility of each province or state.
 The courses and methodologies also differ from state to state.

-One peculiar feature of this system is that a student has to attend a school in his own province.
+Not to mention, one peculiar feature of this system is that a student has to attend a school in his province.

 Whereas each province is further divided into districts.
 In each district, there are district schools.
-These governs and decides policies for the schools under them.
+These govern and decide policies for the schools under them.

 Thus, even though education is free in public schools, the property rates are high where schools are of outstanding quality.
-Students are permitted for the cross-provincial transfer in special cases.
+In special cases, the education permits the students for the cross-provincial transfer.

-Canada has English and French as its official languages, thus education is available in both.
+- Canadian Education system has English and French as its official languages.
+Thus, on the positive side, education is available in both.

 A: Excellent – 90 to 100